Updated December 2022

 Want to learn more about training and getting started as a construction manager?

-Explore the Construction Manager program at Herzing College.
-It can get you job-ready in only 36 weeks.
+Explore the Construction Management program at Herzing College.
+It can get you job-ready in only 12 months.

 Graduates are fully prepared to take on entry-level roles on construction management teams.